gatsbyjs/gatsby/docs/docs/sourcing-from-prepr.md

 ![Prepr Schema](./images/preprcms-schema.png)

-If everything works correctly, you should now have your Prepr environment added to the Gatsby source API!
+If everything works correctly, you should now have your Prepr account added to the Gatsby source API!
 You can read more about how to use the GraphQL API in the [Prepr CMS docs](https://docs.prepr.io/reference/graphql/v1/introduction).

 ### Querying for content